davalework/Spotify-Vs-AppleMusic-Tableau/README.md

 * Anyone curious about the rivalry between Spotify and Apple Music.
 * Data visualisation enthusiasts who want to see Tableau used to tell a story.
 * People who appreciate a narrative that combines numbers, charts and context to reveal what’s happening beneath the surface.

-Dashboard preview

-The dashboard brings these findings to life with clean visuals and interactive controls.
-Use it to compare revenue trajectories, examine user growth, inspect regional performance and see how premium subscribers have skyrocketed over time.